peterjc/thapbi-pict/docs/worked_example/index.rst

 .. image:: ../images/pipeline-meta.svg
    :alt: Flowchart summarising THAPBI PICT pipeline, from raw paired FASTQ files to reports, using metadata.

-Here we will run over the same process using real data, calling the individual commands within the default pipeline - and include metadata for reporting.
+Here we will run over the same process using real *Phytophthora* ITS1 data, calling the individual commands within the default pipeline - and include metadata for reporting.
 We then run the equivalent all-in-one pipeline command.

 Finally, since the sample data includes some positive controls, we can look at assessing the classifier performance.